The Put-in-Bay Hotel Commodore

 The original house on Put-in-Bay was built in 1878 by John and Mary Esselbach.
 Only five other women have owned Harriet’s House since 1878: Edna Esselbach, Harriet Tanchon, Linda Rectenwald, and now Linda’s daughters, Tiffany Alexander and Tara Nilson.
 What began as a little retirement venture for Linda and Denny in the Spring of 2002 has quietly become a complete hospitality operation.

-In the Spring of 2005, the Island Suites were constructed to add accommodations for an additional 24 guest.
-Demand for lodging continued on Put-in-Bay, and especially downtown Put-in-Bay, which prompted the development in 2010 of a 6000 sq ft building holding 3 Townhouses and 5 Bungalows which serves the needs of 40 guests in luxury surroundings.
+In the Spring of 2005, the Island Suites were constructed to accommodate 24 guests.
+Demand for lodging continued on Put-in-Bay, and especially downtown Put-in-Bay, which prompted the development in 2010 of a 6000 sq ft building holding 3 Townhouses and 5 Bungalows that serve the needs of 40 guests in luxury surroundings.

 The Colonial Hotel

 Mr. Hunker’s father, Andrew Holland Hunker, was a wealthy businessman from Toledo.
-He built the Hunker House, which was the first hotel at Put-in-Bay.
-The Steamboat Gothic home changed owners few times, and many of its original furnishings are still inside.
+He built the Hunker House, which was the first Put in Bay Hotels hotel in Put-in-Bay Hotel History.
+The Steamboat Gothic home changed owners a few times in Put-in-Bay Hotel History, and many of its original furnishings are still inside.
 Cincinnati businessman Frank Miller purchased Inselruhe in 1937 with the original furniture, collectibles, antiques, and Hunker family documents still inside.
 Mr. Miller and his wife, Ruth, kept the house in pristine condition.

 The Park Hotel

-The Deutsches Hotel, now known as the Park Hotel, was built in the 1870s with 26 rooms.
-The hotel was the first one on the island to offer beds with spring mattresses rather than traditional straw filled beds; quite a luxury during this era.
-Local historians believe that the hotel was built by George F. Schmidt.
-Mr. Schmidt was also an early owner of the Roundhouse Bar which is adjacent to the hotel.
-An 1888 newspaper article named one of the first owners as both Smith and Schmidt in the same paragraph.
-It is claimed that a woman, nicknamed the “governess” by the proprietors, passed away in the Park Hotel.
-The woman is reported to have fallen down the stairs leading from the second floor down to the lobby.
+According to Put-in-Bay Hotel History, the woman is reported to have fallen down the stairs from the second floor to the lobby.
 Certain residents who had frequently stayed at the hotel as children report having been watched over by the Governess as they played at the bottom of the lobby stairway.
 Some residents in the area say that one of the early owners of the hotel committed suicide at this hotel.
-Legend has it the man hanged himself from the third floor stairway rail.
-His body was supposedly found dangling on the second floor between the third and second floor stair rails.
+Legend has it the man hanged himself from the third-floor stairway rail.
+His body was supposedly found dangling on the second floor between the third and second-floor stair rails.